 Existing clients:

-, or similar to track recurring series, continue sending those in this array.
+If you previously used identifiers like AppId, PlanId, or similar to track recurring series, continue sending those in this array.
 The system will recognize and group transactions accordingly.

 ๐ก Tip: This field is flexibleโuse it to maintain continuity with your legacy recurring logic while adopting the new API structure.